Developmental psychology: Stability vs change

 This issue involves the degree to which one becomes older renditions of their early experience or whether they develop into something different from who they were at an earlier point in development.
 It considers the extent to which early experiences (especially infancy) or later experiences are the key determinants of a person's development.
 Stability is defined as the consistent ordering of individual differences with respect to some attribute.
 Change is altering someone/something.

 Most human development lifespan developmentalists recognize that extreme positions are unwise.
 Therefore, the key to a comprehensive understanding of development at any stage requires the interaction of different factors and not only one.

 Theory of mind

 Theory of mind is the ability to attribute mental states to ourselves and others.
 It is a complex but vital process in which children begin to understand the emotions, motives, and feelings of not only themselves but also others.
-Theory of mind allows people to understand that others have unique beliefs and desires that are different from our own.
-This enables people to engage in daily social interactions as we explain the mental state around us.
+Theory of mind allows individuals to understand that others have unique beliefs and desires different from their own.
+This ability enables successful social interactions by recognizing and interpreting the mental states of others.
 If a child does not fully develop theory of mind within this crucial 5-year period, they can suffer from communication barriers that follow them into adolescence and adulthood.
 Exposure to more people and the availability of stimuli that encourages social-cognitive growth is a factor that relies heavily on family.